186dk/Alfred_run_bash_profile/README.md

 # Alfred bash profile workflow

-The workflow enable Alfred run alias or functions in ~/.bash_profile.
+This workflow enable Alfred run alias or functions that come from ~/.bash_profile.

 ## Install

-0. Downlaod and install the workflow.
+Download and install the workflow in alfred.

+## Run
+Type !

+The workflow will auto display alias and functions from bash_profile.

+## Add custom comment for alfred to read
-0. Add comment tags for your alias or functions in .bash_profile with following format:
+You may need to add comment tags for your alias or functions in .bash_profile for alfred to read with following format:

 ```bash
 #alfred; command: XXX ; parameters: XXX or 'none', ('none' means no parameter); description: XXX